LittleByLittleLabs/Shell-Tutorial/Final.md

 Fork, clone and run the script at https://github.com/LittleByLittleLabs/create-git-conflict.sh

 Merge branch to master by resolving conflicts.
+Turn in output of the commands that you used to solve this problem using `history`.

 **Two**: